git-ecosystem/git-credential-manager/docs/configuration.md

 >
 > Click [here](https://aka.ms/gcmcore-httpproxy) for more information.

-Configure GCM Core to use the a proxy for network operations.
+Configure GCM to use the a proxy for network operations.

 **Note:** Git itself does _not_ respect this setting; this affects GCM _only_.